Last Updated on July 22, 2021 by Maggie Sutton

 If the appraised value of the home comes in below expected, or below the sale price you agreed upon with the buyer, there are several things you can do.

 - You can appeal directly to the lender, which is often called a reconsideration of value.
-You’ll need to collect all relevant information that you believe proves your home is worth more and then make your case to the lender.
+You’ll need to collect all relevant information you believe proves your home is worth more to make your case to the lender.

 - You can order a second appraisal and pay for it yourself.
-This will likely require the buyer to find a different lender, and appraisals are expensive, so it’s generally not the preferred course of action.
+This will likely require the buyer to find a different lender, and appraisals are expensive.
+It can also delay the closing date, so it’s generally not the preferred course of action.

-- You can go back to the buyer and see if you can’t renegotiate to save the deal.
+- You can go back to the buyer and see if you can renegotiate the deal.
 The buyer can decide to change lenders in hopes that a second appraiser will judge your home more favorably, you can lower your asking price, or the buyer can try to come up with more money.

 While all of these are essentially last-ditch efforts, if you’re determined to sell your home, it’s worth doing your due diligence.
 But the best way to ensure the deal goes through is to properly prepare for the home appraisal so you don’t run into issues in the first place.